tapaswenipathak/Internship/README.md

-Calls worked better, if you are interested in any of these internship please book a slot using https://calendly.com/tapaswenipathak.
+If interested in any of the internships, submit application using https://github.com/tapaswenipathak/Internship#submitting-applicationCalls and then book a slot using https://calendly.com/tapaswenipathak.

-Better and saves time, if you find the information in https://github.com/tapaswenipathak/Internship#submitting-application.
-Just do the listed things and I will call you if you are in as an intern.
-If you have any questions, feel free mailing me or setting a call.
-I have added a YouTube video describing the things I have written as well.

 **Make sure you are present in the meeting on time**, feel free cancelling or rescheduling, make sure you do it on time.